BlazedLith/DeepLense_ML4SCI_GSOC_Tasks/Task 1 (Common Task)/README.md

 ## Results

 The final model (Experiment 3) achieves **95.7% validation accuracy** with per-class AUC scores near or above 0.99.
 The vortex class is cleanly separable from the others (AUC ~1.0).
-Training was stopped at 25 epochs based on a prior longer run that showed the train/val gap widening past epoch 25, a sign of memorization starting to creep in.

 ## Key Decisions